PixelClear/PixelClear.github.io/_posts/2021-01-09-x86-Assembly-tutorial-part2.markdown

 movl $100, 4(%edi)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-   We first move the address of values to EDX.
+   We first move the starting address of values array to EDX.
 When **$** appended to label assembler will give the address of variable.
    The second instruction is actually dereferencing the address in EDI then adding 4 bytes to it and writing 100 as new value.
    In C the equivalent statement would be *(values + 1) = 100.
+As result of above code we have updated the value in array at index 1.

 <ins>**Conditional Move**</ins>
 =====================================================================================================================================

 As optimization to move operations x86 assembly also provides conditional move.Conditional move will move the data based on the status of EFLAGS.
 There are multiple conditional move instructions like COMA, COMBE and so on.
+Consider following code for example

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 movl number2, %ebx